GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 FRANCESC: Yeah.

 MARK: I love it.
-Yeah, so if you haven't looked at the location section of Google Cloud Platform and having a look at all the regions we have, you may not have noticed that there is a new Singapore region that is now available.
+Yeah, so if you haven't looked at the location section of Google Cloud and having a look at all the regions we have, you may not have noticed that there is a new Singapore region that is now available.

 FRANCESC: Yup.